 By scaling our numerical analysis we can identify certain patterns which either vanish, or that appear to persist with problem size.
 While our goal was not to rigorously determine if these observations are a reflection of a deeper theoretical result, or mere finite-size effects, we nevertheless believe that their analysis could lead to further insights regarding QRTs.

 To finish, we highlight the fact that this work has only scratched the surface of a cross-examination of a state's resourcefulness.
 Namely, we have focused on the simplest purity-like witnesses (e.g., most of which are polynomial of order two in the matrix entries of the state's density matrix).
 Different witnesses can capture different properties of the same resource, and we expect that performing a similar analysis to the one presented in this work, but using different witnesses, could very well lead to completely different patterns in the results.
-As such, we also leave this research direction open to the community.
+Similarly, we have only considered resources in pure states.
+While mixed state monotones are known for entanglement~\cite{horodecki2009quantum}, and some have been defined for magic~\cite{leone2024stabilizer}, it is generally not obvious how to define resource non-increasing channels for general QRTs.
+Indeed, already for the theory of magic there are both axiomatic and operational definition to non-unitary free operations, and it is has been reported that these do not match~\cite{heimendahl2022axiomatic}.
+Given that there is still ambiguity in the definition of free (quantum channel) operations, and in how to properly define monotones (see~\cite{diaz2025unified} for a proposal for a unification), we leave this research direction open to the community.